Cash Store weathers trials, continues to serve public

 Cash Store holds 34 percent market share on payday cash loans in Canada

 For most CEOs, the connection with day-to-day business decisions at such places as Cash Store would be minimal.
 However, Cash Store Financial CEO Gordon Reykdal is far from uninvolved.
 He doesn’t sit and wait for money to roll in and allow underlings to make all the tough decisions.
 On the contrary, Reykdal is heavily invested in Cash Store; he owns a quarter of the stock, according to The Globe and Mail.
 Not only has Reykdal ensured that Cash Store Financial would play an active role in the community (see video below), he played an active role in urging the Canadian government to clarify the laws regarding payday cash loans and how payday loan companies can offer them.
 His efforts helped payday lenders and the government find a workable middle ground where consumers and lenders can still benefit from reasonably profitable lending transactions without the threat of exploitation.
-The rules will apply in every Canadian province except Quebec, where payday cash loans are prohibited.
+The rules will get started in every Canadian province except Quebec, where payday cash loans are prohibited.

 Growth into other services for the underbanked